bcarruthers/garnet/README.md

 - **Why F#?** F# offers conciseness, functional-first defaults like immutability, an algebraic type system, interactive code editing, and pragmatic support for other paradigms like OOP.
 Strong type safety makes it more likely that code is correct, which is especially helpful for tweaking game code that changes frequently enough to make unit testing impractical.

 - **What about performance?** Functional code often involves allocation, which sometimes conflicts with the goal of consistent performance when garbage collection occurs.
-Part of the reason for this library is to reduce the effort in writing code that minimizes allocation.
+A goal of this library is to reduce the effort in writing code that minimizes allocation.
 But for simple games, this is likely a non-issue and you should start with idiomatic code.

-- **Why use ECS over MVU?** You probably shouldn't start with ECS for a simple game, at least not when initially prototyping, unless you already have a good understanding of where it might be beneficial.
+- **Why use ECS over MVU?** You probably shouldn't start with ECS for a simple game, at least not when prototyping, unless you already have a good understanding of where it might be beneficial.
 MVU avoids a lot of complexity and has stronger type safety and immutability guarantees than ECS, but you may encounter issues if your project has demanding performance requirements or needs more flexibility than it allows.

 ## License
 This project is licensed under the [MIT license](https://github.com/bcarruthers/garnet/blob/master/LICENSE).